pierslabs/crypto-creatures/README.md

 An admin dashboard (read/write privileges) can only be used by Bored mike A public view of the Monster List (read privileges) that everyone can view

-[] Apart from Bored Mike, all the Elixir employees gather every Friday together to view the list of latest discoveries from Bored Mike.

-[] Make the functionality to Add/Remove Gold Balance from a Monster.
+[x] Make the functionality to Add/Remove Gold Balance from a Monster.
 Here we will put a close eye on how reliable your system is.
  - The Gold Balance is quite a system, the Elixir employers vote raising their hands on the monster they like most, and every week the CEO of Elixir (and only him) gives some Gold to the winning monster.
  - Bored Mike can then remove some gold from the monsters he found in order to capture more monsters.

-## Requirements
+## Requirements local
 - Docker
 - Docker Compose